U.N. special envoy warns "a bloodbath is imminent" in Myanmar if Security Council does not act

 She called on the Security Council, which includes China and Russia, to provide "a firm, unified and resolute response," adding, "This Council must consider potentially significant action that can reverse the course of events in Myanmar."

-U.N.
-Ambassador Linda Thomas-Greenfield said on Wednesday that if the U.S.' decision to suspend trade did not curb the violence against civilians, the Biden administration would "have to look at how we might do more in that area."
+The United States' U.N.
+Ambassador, Linda Thomas-Greenfield, said on Wednesday that if the decision to suspend trade did not curb the violence against civilians, the Biden administration would "have to look at how we might do more in that area."

 "I can't define that for you right now, but it's not something that we're going to push aside," she said.